Local Intrinsic Dimensionality of Ground Motion Data for Early Detection of Catastrophic Slope Failure: Methodology

 \section{Methodology}

-To address the limitation of existing $s$-LID model on learning with spatiotemporal data and improve its practicability in landslide application, we propose a novel spatiotemporal measurement to leverage both spatial correlation and temporal dynamics inherent in the displacement data.
+To address the limitation of existing methods on learning with spatiotemporal data and improve its practicability in landslide application, we propose a novel spatiotemporal measurement to leverage both spatial correlation and temporal dynamics inherent in the displacement data.